Do we know what causes non-Hodgkin lymphoma?

 Still, scientists have made a lot of progress in understanding how certain changes in DNA can cause normal lymphocytes to become lymphoma cells.
 Normal human cells grow and function mainly based on the information contained in each cell’s chromosomes.
 Human DNA is packaged in 23 pairs of chromosomes, which are long molecules of DNA in each cell.
 DNA is the chemical that makes up our genes – the instructions for how our cells function.
 We look like our parents because they are the source of our DNA.
 But DNA affects more than how we look.

-Some genes contain instructions for controlling when cells grow and divide.
-Certain genes that speed up cell division or help cells live longer are called oncogenes.
-Others that slow down cell division or cause cells to die at the right time are called tumor suppressor genes.
+Some genes control when cells grow and divide.
+Genes that speed up cell division or help cells live longer are called oncogenes.
+Others that slow down cell division or make cells die at the right time are called tumor suppressor genes.

 Each time a cell prepares to divide into 2 new cells, it must make a new copy of the DNA in its chromosomes.
 This process is not perfect, and errors can occur that may affect genes within the DNA.
 Cancers can be caused by DNA mutations (changes) that turn on oncogenes or turn off tumor suppressor genes.